callihiggins/IMA-FE/04_sep14_day4/README.md

 - Assignment:
     - Read through the links posted above in the class outline
     - Starting with the wireframe you already created with your partner, individually make a mock up of your Craigslist homepage redesign complete with all visual design.
 Please use software to generate your mockup as a jpg, pdf, or png (several options are posted above but you may use anything you like)
-    - Post your mockup file to Brightspace along with your Wireframe and SiteMap
+    - Post your mockup file to Brightspace along with your Wireframe and SiteMap by next class, Thursday, September 16

 - Have you done your learning log this week?
 Respond to one or several of this week's readings.